NOMAD LAND, our project in Greenland

 Clip above

-Although there is much research to do into finding what are the creatures or stories that the series will cover, here is a list of some of them which have our interest.
+Although there is much research to do into finding the creatures or stories that the series will cover, here is a list of some of them that interest us.
 In collaboration with the Greenland National Museum & Archives and local storytellers, we will give depth to these figures.

 AAJUMAAQ - The sleeved one - Narrator